ritza-co/styleguide.ritza.co/docs/index.md

+# 📓 Welcome

-# 📓 Welcome to the Ritza style guide
+Welcome to the [Ritza](https://ritza.co) style guide.

-[Ritza](https://ritza.co) is a technical publisher producing guides, documentation, tutorials, blog posts, ebooks, and more - by software engineers for software engineers.
+Ritza is a technical publisher producing guides, documentation, tutorials, blog posts, ebooks, and more - by software engineers for software engineers.

 This is our opinionated style guide, developed to help you produce work that is valuable and easy to understand.